eRajsh/JiveJS-Commons/README.md

 ### Example

 ```
-//fabric is a global, we might move it to be on the _u_ namespace but for now its easy to new up
+//fabric is a global, we might move it to be on the _ namespace but for now its easy to new up
 var fabric = new Fabric();

 //basic usage is pretty easy: